 Q: Are you available for commissions?

 A: Many of my projects are ongoing and take up most if not all of my focus, so I don't generally accept private commissions with the only exception being the “Elder Dragon” tier of my Patreon.
 For now I can only consider freelance or commercial work, if it aligns with the type of work I already do.

 Q: Can you draw my tattoo, or can I use your art for my tattoo?

 A: I do not take tattoo commissions for a few reasons.
 As it turns out, what looks great on paper doesn't always look great on skin, and I firmly believe that in order to get a high quality tattoo it's much more important to find the right tattoo artist.
 A good tattoo artist can design a tattoo that fits your body right, and their skill level will ensure it looks right too.
 If you find a piece of my artwork that you would love to get a tattoo of that is OK with me.
-All I ask is that you purchase a print of that particular artwork or donate at least $20 (which you can do via the "Buy Me Coffee" link above.
+All I ask is that you purchase a print of that particular artwork or donate at least $20 (which you can do via the "Buy Me Coffee" donation page.
 This is how I make my living so I am greatly appreciative of support so that I may continue making new artwork!

 Q: What medium do you work in?